KING TUT & CLEOPATRA

 After an orientation with Archaeological Paths’ representatives, you visit the ancient necropolis of Saqqara.
 Admire the Step Pyramid of Djoser, the oldest pyramid in Egypt, built 4,700 years ago by the legendary architect Imhotep.
 You also visit the elaborately decorated Tomb of Mereruka and the Pyramid of Teti, which boasts one of the oldest pyramid texts ever discovered.
 Wrap up your sightseeing in Saqqara with a visit to the Imhotep Museum.

 After lunch, it is time to experience the most iconic ancient site – the Giza Plateau.
-First, you visit the stone quarry of Giza and the Solar Boat Museum, which houses the boat that symbolically transported the pharaoh Khufu from the living world to the afterlife.
-You also explore the Valley Temple of Khafre, which was used for the pharaoh Khafre’s mummification and purification before burial.
+First, you visit the stone quarry of Giza and the Valley Temple of Khafre, which was used for the Pharaoh Khafre’s mummification and purification before burial.
 Next, you are driven to a panoramic viewpoint to take in a picturesque overview of the pyramids.

 Later, when the Giza Plateau closes to other tourists, you are granted special permission to visit the site privately.
 This crowd-free experience is typically offered only to royals, heads of state and other honored guests.